ammarrshahzadd/Hydraulic-losses-in-drill-string-MATLAB/README.md

 ## Objectives

--The objective is to find the hydraulic pressure loss occurring in the drill pipe, drill collar, drill bit, drill collar annulus, drill pipe annulus and casing annulus with changing flowrate.
+- The objective is to find the hydraulic pressure loss occurring in the drill pipe, drill collar, drill bit, drill collar annulus, drill pipe annulus and casing annulus with changing flowrate.
--To find the velocity of rock cuttings with changing flowrates.
+- To find the velocity of rock cuttings with changing flowrates.
--To find the concentrations and the density of the mud with changing flowrates.
+- To find the concentrations and the density of the mud with changing flowrates.

 ## Conclusion